installation

 Does Roof Strength Affect the Cost of Mobile Home Solar?

 Yes, and it's the line item with the widest cost swing.
-The short version for financial planning: a roof-mounted system on a HUD Windzone I single-wide will often need a $200 - $500 structural engineering review before quoting and may still require reinforcement, while a Windzone II or III double-wide is usually approved without extra work.
-A ground-mount system sidesteps the assessment entirely and adds $1,000 - $2,000 to the install.
+A roof-mounted system on a HUD Windzone I single-wide often needs a $200 - $500 structural review before quoting and may still need reinforcement, while a Windzone II or III double-wide is usually approved without extra work.
+Ground-mount skips the assessment and adds $1,000 - $2,000.
+Plan for one of three scenarios:

-• Strong roof (Windzone II/III double-wide, or pre-assessed): $0 added cost, panels go on the roof.
+• Strong roof (Windzone II/III double-wide): $0 added, panels go on the roof.

 Which Mounting Option Gives the Best Value for Mobile Home Owners?

 So why default to the roof at all?
 You're not limited to it.
 For many manufactured homes, a ground-mount or carport system is the better choice - lower structural risk, optimal panel angle, and no roof penetrations that could void your HUD warranty.
-In my experience walking through manufactured-home installs, the homeowners who opted for ground-mount almost never regretted the extra $1,000 - $2,000.
+In my experience, the homeowners who paid the extra $1,000 - $2,000 for ground-mount almost never regretted it.

-Roof-mount (flush or tilt-up): Panels attach directly to roof rafters with specialized brackets rated for HUD-code construction.
-Lower installed cost (10 - 15% cheaper than ground-mount).
-Risk: improper roof penetrations can void your home's HUD warranty, so the installer must use an approved method.
+• Roof-mount: Brackets attach to roof rafters, 10 - 15% cheaper than ground-mount.
+Improper penetrations can void the HUD warranty, so the installer must use an approved method.

-Ground-mount (fixed frame): A dedicated racking system installed on your lot, structurally independent of your home.
-Allows optimal tilt angle (your latitude in degrees) and easy access for cleaning and maintenance.
-Requires adequate lot space and park management approval if on leased land.
+• Ground-mount: A racking frame on your lot, structurally independent of the home.
+Optimal tilt angle and easy cleaning access, but needs lot space and park approval on leased land.

-Community solar subscription: If your park prohibits individual installations, a community solar subscription lets you receive bill credits from a shared offsite array - no roof or ground installation required.
+• Community solar: If your park bans individual installs, a subscription earns bill credits from a shared offsite array.
 Availability varies by state.

 Solar Mounting Options: Manufactured Homes Relative suitability score (1 = poor, 5 = excellent) Roof-mount 4/5 - lowest cost, roof check needed Ground-mount 5/5 - best flexibility Carport mount 4/5 - dual-use, space-efficient Community solar 3/5 - no install, varies by state Source: Accelerate Solar analysis, NREL manufactured housing guidance 2021